Diving in La Paz - La Paz BCS

 Why dive in La Paz?

-La Paz and the Sea of Cortez, are one of the most magical and unknown diving destinations of Mexico and the world.
-Diving with friendly sea lions, playing with their pups, and exploring ship wrecks are but a few of the wonders hidden at La Paz underwater world.
-Check here our diving spots.
+La Paz and the Sea of Cortez are one of the most magical and undiscovered diving destinations in Mexico and the world.
+Diving with friendly sea lions, playing with their pups, and exploring shipwrecks are just a few of the wonders hidden in La Paz’s underwater world.
+Check here out our diving spots.

 Here, in Mexico Travel Adventure we are diving fanatics and we perfectly know what is needed to have a completely satisfying underwater experience.
 We just work with small groups because we don’t like crowded dives, and we want our divers to experience authentic, fulfilling adventures.